One of the biggest challenges is investing for your children, grandchildren, nieces or nephews.

 Let’s look at Amazon as an example.
-In order to buy one share of Amazon, you need to have close to $1,200 plus the trading fee.
+At the time of this writing, in order to buy one share of Amazon, you need to have close to $2,200.

-Stockpile is a new program that allows you to buy fractional shares of individual stocks for less than a dollar.
+Stockpile is a new broker that makes it simple for kids to get started investing and allows you to buy fractional shares of individual stocks.

 My Stockpile Review